radgeek/feedwordpress/readme.txt

 == Installation ==

-To use version 2008.1030 of FeedWordPress, you will need:
+To use FeedWordPress, you will need:

 * 	an installed and configured copy of WordPress version 2.6.x, 2.5.x, 2.3.x, 2.2.x, 2.1.x, 2.0.x, or 1.5.x.
 (FeedWordPress will also work with